mondals61993/school-projects/README.md

 regression.pdf - Report for my linear regression class.
 I had to use specific demographic variables to the predict the risk of infection in a hospital.

-coding_sample.pdf- 1 pg coding sample
+coding_sample.pdf- 1 pg coding sample done in R